berk1835/RNA-Seq-Oct2022/README.md

 ## Project Setup

+Perform initial setup for project directories and files to make subsequent filtering and alignment run smoother.

-Move to your Research_Project directory
+Move to your Research_Project directory.

 ```bash
 cd /lustre/projects/Research_Project-T110796